konfuzio-ai/document-validation-ui/docs/tutorials.md

 customize the variables we want.
 Please note that customizing the variables is optional and that any variable in the `.env` will have priority from the variables defined in the `index.html`.

-The following examples, based on the two configuration options mentioned before, include the custom variables (Document id, user token, locale), but it is not mandatory to add these, which should still be added to the `.env` file.
+The following examples, based on the two configuration options mentioned before, include the custom variables (Document ID, user token, locale), but it is not mandatory to add these, which should still be added to the `.env` file.

 ###### Imports from the dist folder